kubernetes/enhancements/keps/sig-node/5677-dra-resource-availability-visibility/README.md

 ##### Semantics to correct before Beta

 Three behaviours where the implementation and the field documentation disagree.
-Each is described as-shipped elsewhere in this KEP; Beta must resolve the disagreement in one direction or the other.
+Each is described as-shipped elsewhere in this KEP; the resolution chosen for each is given here.

+- **`unavailableDevices` double-counts — fix the controller, not the doc.**
-- **`unavailableDevices` double-counts.** Tainted devices are counted regardless of allocation, so a device that is both allocated and tainted is subtracted twice in
-  `availableDevices = max(0, total − allocated − unavailable)`, and the
-  `max(0, …)` floor hides the underflow.
-Either exclude allocated devices from the taint tally, as the field's doc comment says ("not available due to taints … but are not allocated"), or redefine the field and the `availableDevices` formula to match the code.
+  Tainted devices are counted regardless of allocation, so a device that is both allocated and tainted is subtracted twice in `availableDevices = max(0, total − allocated − unavailable)`, and the `max(0, …)` floor hides the underflow.
+Beta excludes allocated devices from the taint tally, which is what the field's doc comment already says ("not available due to taints … but are not allocated").
+This is a controller-side fix with **no API change**, and it makes the three counts a true partition:
+  `total = allocated + unavailable + available`, with `unavailableDevices`
+  meaning "unallocated and tainted".

+  Recorded trade-off: a device that is allocated *and* tainted — a taint applied after allocation, since `NoSchedule` does not evict — is then reported purely as allocated, and its taint is no longer visible anywhere in the status.
+That signal is not being reported accurately today either; it is corrupting `availableDevices`.
+If operators draining nodes by tainting devices need "allocated but tainted" as a distinct number, it should be a separate field, not an error term folded into this one.
-- **`partiallyAvailableDevices` means "in use".** It counts shareable devices with at least one non-AdminAccess claim, so a device with *all* its capacity consumed is still reported as partially available.
-Either compute it from remaining capacity, as the doc comment says, or rename it to match what it measures.
+- **`partiallyAvailableDevices` means "in use" — correct the doc comment.**
+  It counts shareable devices with at least one non-AdminAccess claim, so a device with *all* its capacity consumed is still reported as partially available.
+Beta keeps both the field name and the computation, and fixes the doc comment to describe what the field actually measures: membership in the in-use set, not a measure of remaining capacity.

+  The "in use" semantic is the right one to report here, so there is nothing to recompute; the mismatch is entirely in the field's documentation.
+The precise remaining-capacity question is already answered by `shareableSummary.capacity[]`, which reports `total`/`consumed`/`available` per capacity key, so a per-device "has some capacity left" tally would be a lossy restatement of data the status already carries.

+  No API change: the field keeps its name and its type, and no client sees a different shape or a different number.
+Only the generated documentation changes.
 - **Incomplete pools never reach a terminal state, and `PoolIncomplete:` is unobservable.** The sync returns an error before writing status whenever any pool is incomplete, so a request whose pool never completes